-In addition to the benefits of automated expense reporting and spending insights, we also offer additional controls and governance, customization per need and team, incentives such as cashback and insurance, automatic reconciliation, AI-powered data extraction, and more.
+In addition to the benefits of automated expense reporting and spending insights, we also offer additional controls and governance, customisation per need and team, incentives such as cashback and insurance, automatic reconciliation, AI-powered data extraction, and more.
 These features reduce manual work by helping to classify expenses and seamlessly transfer them to ERPs and accounting tools.
-Corporate credit cards offer small businesses a more efficient and effective way to manage their expenses.
+Overall, corporate credit cards offer small businesses a more efficient and effective way to manage their expenses.

-"Before Payhawk, we used a couple of point solutions, excel, and a few different credit cards, but we didn't have an all-in-one centralized solution," CFO at Essentia Analytics, Carolina Einarsson, said.
+"Before Payhawk, we used a couple of point solutions, excel, and a few different credit cards, but we didn't have an all-in-one centralised solution," CFO at Essentia Analytics, Carolina Einarsson, said.

 "For us, improving spend management by moving to Payhawk was a quick win.
 We saw Payhawk as the future where we could have expense data entry, credit cards, approvals, spend requests, paying invoices, reimbursements — all in one."

 Small businesses often need help with processes for handling expenses.
 Part of that is because as companies grow, the previous processes seem immature and unscalable (and they don't have any teams or tools dedicated to improving them).

 At Payhawk, we believe a few pillars set up every organisation for stellar performance.
 And choosing the right corporate card solution is one of them.

 At Payhawk, our corporate cards allow you to customise credit card settings for every team and employee.
 Building, automating, and enforcing business spend policies, including how much employees can spend, daily limits, and more, are the key to achieving an efficient and streamlined finance process.